Home delivery in the Waco area: $35.00 Order min. & $5.00 Delivery fee

 We believe that it is very important for our cows to be healthy and happy.
 A healthy, happy cow produces great tasting milk.

-We grass-feed our herd in pasture as much as possible, but do have to supplement with a forage based diet when necessary to keep all of our cows healthy and producing quality milk.
+We grass-feed our herd in the pastures as much as possible, but do have to supplement with a forage based diet when necessary to keep all of our cows healthy and producing quality milk.

-We utilize a bovine nutritionist that tests the cattle's grass, forage and the cows themselves.
+We utilize a bovine nutritionist that tests the grass, and forage we feed as well as the cows themselves.

 We raise all of our own replacements for our herd.
 Therefore, we keep all female calves and raise them on the farm.

-We also keep many of our bulls calves.
+We also keep many of our bull calves.
 We do sell some to local buyers that have bought from us for years; however, none of these buyers sell to veal operations.

 Our cows are never given artificial hormones in order to increase milk production.

 A2 protein is currently a hot-topic for milk producers.
-We often get asked the question if our milk is A2 milk.
+We often get asked if our milk is A2.
 Currently we do not conduct DNA testing on our cows to determine what protein markers they have, because it is so expensive.
 However, our herd is largely made up of the colored dairy breeds that have a higher percentage of A2 protein.

 We also know that much of the A2 research has been conducted between conventionally high pasteurized milk and raw or low-temp pasteurized milk.
-Therefore, we strongly believe that the method of high temperature pasteurization and homogenization also effects greatly to the digestibility of milk.
+Therefore, we strongly believe that the method of high temperature pasteurization and homogenization also greatly affects the digestibility of milk.

 We follow organic standards and practices; however, we do not pay the high fees to be certified.
 All our feed is GMO free.